-The three regional ecosystems and one animal species of conservation significance are the main values of this park.
+The two regional ecosystems and the koala species are the main values of this park.
 The priorities for park management will be to mitigate any threats to these values through fire and pest management.

 Management actions will be undertaken which aim to ensure: